 India is a developing country with conservative dress standards.
 Therefore it's important that you take time to consider what to bring to India.
 Here are some suggestions for your packing list.
 If you'll be visiting India during the monsoon season, check out this special monsoon season packing list for India as well.

 The type of luggage best suited for travel to India really depends on your itinerary.
 If you only plan to visit major cities and don't intend to do much walking, a suitcase is fine.
 However, roads and pavements are often dirty and in poor condition.
 Also keep in mind that the lanes in some cities, such as Jodhpur and Varanasi, are so narrow that vehicles can't fit down them.
 Therefore, if you intend to travel a lot on foot and go off the beaten path, a backpack is better.
 For sightseeing during the day, it's a good idea to carry a daypack, or other sturdy bag that can't be easily opened or accessed by pickpockets.
 Make sure it's big enough to fit in all your essentials, including water.

 Visitors often prefer to shop for clothes in India, as they like to adopt a more local way of dressing and clothes can be purchased very cheaply.
 Major cities such as Mumbai and Delhi are fast becoming very westernized though and you'll see people wearing jeans, t-shirts, and even short skirts.
 In smaller cities and villages, people still dress conservatively.

 For ladies, bring long skirts, long dresses, long pants, and jeans.
 Wearing an Indian top such as a kurta over jeans is an easy, fuss-free combination for travel.
 Unless you're heading to Goa or plan on hitting the clubs, leave items such as strapless tops, spaghetti strap tops, and crop tops behind.
 Yes, you will see Indian women's bellies on display when they're dressed in saris but that's traditional attire.
 It's very different.
-Avoid wearing tight tops too, or wear a scarf or shawl to cover your breasts.
+Avoid wearing tight tops and wear a scarf or shawl to cover your breasts.